PatrikRindlisbacher/FluidNC-or-GRBL-UART-Gateway-an-IO-Module-/README.md

 Flow of functions:
 - continuous sending of character ?
-- receive all messages com CNC controller
+- receive all messages from CNC controller
 - Message type recognition
 - parse message
 - Provide all values in variables